Administration order

 Means enquiry

-A summons so that the court can look over a person's financial situation and come to an arrangement about paying back money owed.
+When the court looks over a person's financial situation and come to an agreement about paying back money owed.

 Means testing

-Means testing is the method the government uses to decide if you’re eligible for certain benefits.
+The method the Government uses to decide if you can get certain benefits.

 Meeting of Creditors